open-resources/learning_outcomes/openstax_university.md

 .{56}
 ### 2.2 Coordinate Systems and Components of a Vector.{57}
 .{58}
-1. Describe vectors in two and three dimensions in terms of their components, using unit vectors.{59}
+1. Describe vectors in two and three dimensions in terms of their components, using unit vectors along the axes.{59}
-2. along the axes.{60}
+.{60}
-3. Distinguish between the vector components of a vector and the scalar components of a vector.{61}
+2. Distinguish between the vector components of a vector and the scalar components of a vector.{61}
-4. Explain how the magnitude of a vector is defined in terms of the components of a vector.{62}
+3. Explain how the magnitude of a vector is defined in terms of the components of a vector.{62}
-5. Identify the direction angle of a vector in a plane.{63}
+4. Identify the direction angle of a vector in a plane.{63}
-6. Explain the connection between polar coordinates and Cartesian coordinates in a plane.{64}
+5. Explain the connection between polar coordinates and Cartesian coordinates in a plane.{64}
 .{65}
 ### 2.3 Algebra of Vectors.{66}
 .{67}
-1. Apply analytical methods of vector algebra to find resultant vectors and to solve vector.{68}
+1. Apply analytical methods of vector algebra to find resultant vectors and to solve vector equations for unknown vectors.{68}
-2. equations for unknown vectors.{69}
+.{69}
-3. Interpret physical situations in terms of vector expressions.{70}
+2. Interpret physical situations in terms of vector expressions.{70}
 .{71}
 ### 2.4 Products of Vectors.{72}
 .{73}